 Bike share programs increase access to and use of bicycles by deploying docking stations throughout a city, enabling individuals to make one way bike trips for minimal fees.
 Such interventions can increase cycling but also walking and transit use, as they help provide efficient connections to and from transit networks, and increase time competitiveness of sustainable modes compared with personal motor vehicles.
 The systems use adjustable “city-style” bikes, which are easy to ride for people of all abilities.

 Public bike share programs remove certain barriers related to bicycle ownership, including concern for theft or vandalism, lack of parking or storage, and maintenance requirements.
 The programs are becoming common in urban centres, and increasingly massive in scope.
-Canada is joining this global trend: the first public bike share began in Montreal in 2009 (now with 6200 bikes), and programs were launched in 2014 in Toronto (2000 bikes) and in 2016 in Vancouver (1200 bikes).
+Canada is joining this global trend: the first public bike share began in Montreal in 2009 (with 7250 bikes in 2019), and programs were launched in 2014 in Toronto (3750 bikes in 2019) and in 2016 in Vancouver (1750 bikes in 2019).

 Vancouver bike share